 Sure, the football fish might be rare, but crafting materials are used so often and require so much effort to get, they certainly count as rare, too.
 This guide is for you if you want to know who to focus on to get Wood, Cotton, Preserves, and so on.

-Each of Animal Crossing: Pocket Camp's animals give you certain crafting materials to be used to build new furniture for your camp.
+Each of the Animal Crossing: Pocket Camp animals give you certain crafting materials to be used to build new furniture for your camp.
 Knowing which ones grant which items will help you choose which animals to keep at your camp and which ones to focus on leveling at a given time.